 Here’s how to make the move:

 Gmail lets you automatically forward any email to your @gmail.com address to another email address.
 So when someone emails you at firstname.lastname@example.org, it’ll be sent right on to email@example.com.
 This way you’ll 1. never need to tell people to change your email address, and 2. never miss an email someone sends to your old Gmail address.
 Over time people can transition into emailing you at your new @hey.com address, but there’s no rush.

-First, head over to Forwarding Setup (“Me” menu -> Forwarding Setup) in HEY and enter your Gmail address.
+First, head over to Forwarding Setup (“Me” menu → Account Setup → Forwarding & SMTP Setup → Connect an address) in HEY and enter your Gmail address.